NBISweden/workshop-reproducible-research/docs/docker.md

 And now I'm running on Linux!
 Try the same thing with `whoami`.

-So, seems we can execute arbitary commands on Linux.
+So, seems we can execute arbitrary commands on Linux.
 Seems useful, but maybe a bit limited.
 We can also get an interactive terminal with the flags `-it`.

 ```no-highlight
 $ docker run -it ubuntu